Colleges & Trade Schools in Phoenix, Arizona

 Other Key Industries

-The Greater Phoenix Economic Council (GPEC) says that the following sectors are especially notable for their impact and future potential in the region.
+The Greater Phoenix Economic Council (GPEC) reported the following sectors are especially notable for their impact and future potential in the region.

 High-tech innovation: This vast sector is full of exciting developments.
 For example, several companies in the Phoenix area are advancing driverless vehicle technologies.
 And many others are involved in fun, critical, or emerging areas like wearable devices, cybersecurity, software development, semiconductor manufacturing, and blockchain applications.
 It's why, according to a CompTIA report, Phoenix gained more than 42,600 technology jobs between 2010 and 2019.